WesloTheWeb/Revive-Recipe/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Known Bugs
+List of known bugs from the API that I am aware and need to address:
+- Some recipe ingredients are way too big for the modal.
+Example search for 'tower' and the Macaroon wedding tower.
+Right now it is possible to still exit out via clicking the overlay, but need to find a better way to parse that data in a modal of ingredients being way too much.